cobi-bike/DevKit/interface-guidelines.md

 * Cyclists concerned about battery life may turn the display off temporarily while riding.
 With COBI the remote control and voice feedback are still available to perform basic interactions and receive feedback.
 * Picture the cyclist with hands on the handlebars & eyes on the road while riding.
 A module must not disturb the riders' focus on traffic and the road ahead.
 However, the module may provide guidance through voice feedback or glanceable visual hints – any feedback beyond that must be queued for later.
 * The cyclist may take short breaks e.g. at traffic lights.
 Since COBI detects these breaks automatically you can take advantage of them easily and adapt your user interface to accept touch input, allow on-screen keyboards and show more elaborate information that has been queued up during the ride.
 * COBI supports both Bikes & E-Bikes, External Sensors (e.g. Cadence & Heart Rate), 4- and 6-Button Thumb Controllers.
-Make sure to support these configurations to maximize the audience and make the most of the experience of using your module.
+Be sure to support these configurations to maximize the audience and make the most of the experience of using your module.
 Our [COBI Simulator](https://github.com/cobi-bike/COBI.js-simulator) makes that easy to test.
-* Keep in mind that the phone is mounted on the handlebars and the viewing distance is larger compared to holding it in your hand.
+* Keep in mind that the phone is mounted on the handlebars and the viewing distance is further compared to holding it in your hand.

 ## Guiding Principles